 Mapping descriptive metadata to DublinCore

 In preparation for ingest you will want to begin thinking about how to map your descriptive metadata to the fifteen properties of the simple DublinCore element set.
-Archivematica will prompt you throughout the ingest process to add descriptive metadata to your SIP.
 This metadata should be formatted in simple DublinCore, and can be entered using Archivematica’s template or uploaded as a separate metadata.csv file.
 Something to keep in mind is that Archivematica’s template doesn’t allow for repeated elements but CSV import does.
 If you want to, for example, have multiple identifiers you will need to upload a metadata.csv file.
-Furthermore, additional metadata import is possible via custom fields.
+Furthermore, additional metadata import is possible via extended DublinCore and custom fields using the CSV method.

 Mapping rights metadata to PREMIS